jquk/android-telephonyManager/README.md

 ## Technologies
 Android's API level <<N>>.

-## Notes
+## Build instructions
+Build it with Android studio.

-The .apk must be signed in order for Android OS to allow the application to access sensitive network and location data.
+**Notes:** The .apk must be signed in order for Android OS to allow the application to access sensitive network and location data.